She had saved

 A scorpion and a frog meet on the bank of a stream and the scorpion asks the frog to carry him across on its back.
 The frog asks, “How do I know you won’t sting me?”
 The scorpion says, “Because if I do, I will die too.”
 The frog is satisfied, and they set out, but in midstream, the scorpion stings the frog.
 The frog feels the onset of paralysis and starts to sink, knowing they both will drown, but has just enough time to gasp “Why?”
 Replies the scorpion: “Its my nature…”

 Most would agree that this cynical tail really stings!
 Deathly self-destruction reverberates potential destruction to any in the vicinity.
-Whatever constitutes such an irrational nature is a black hole for any logic or reason; worse yet, it resonates with a primal of the unknown (death being the great unknown), the proverbial .
-As long as we live in the shadow of scorpions, we must confront such deathly .
-Of course, death comes to us all, but the river in which we are crossing over to the other side is denoted “” on many life maps.
+Whatever constitutes such an irrational nature is a black hole for any logic or reason; worse yet, it resonates with a primal fear of the unknown (death being the great unknown), the proverbial abyss.
+As long as we live in the shadow of scorpions, we must confront such deathly fear.
+Of course, death comes to us all, but the river in which we are crossing over to the other side is denoted “denial” on many life maps.

 Most simply put, from a more highly evolved point of view, killing is “self” destructive.
-The irrationality of killing is our scorpion nature, a potential actualized when we can only see necessity and are blind to our of choice.
-Since of choice is a part of that must be manifest for us to be considered human, the of this is a of our humanity, the death of humanity.
+The irrationality of killing is our scorpion nature, a potential actualized when we can only see necessity and are blind to our freedom of choice.
+Since freedom of choice is a part of human nature that must be manifest for us to be considered human, the denial of this freedom is a denial of our humanity, the death of humanity.
 It is inhuman to deny that we are free.
 It is inhumane to deny the freedom of others.
 Life bids us to more than we merely are.
 Feel free to choose life!